Us, plus robots.

-Keywords used in my research: Chronic Stress, Cognitive Science, Defense, Emotional design, Explosive Ordnance Disposal, EOD, Field Robots, Humanoid Robots, Human-Robot Interaction, Human Social Cultural Behavior, Military, Social Robotics, Traumatic Stress, User-Centered Design.
+Keywords used in my research: Chronic Stress, Cognitive Science, Culture, Cultural studies, Defense, Emotional design, Explosive Ordnance Disposal, EOD, Field Robots, Humanoid Robots, Human-Robot Interaction, Human Social Cultural Behavior, Improvised Explosive Devices, Military, Robotics, Social Robotics, Traumatic Stress, User-Centered Design.

 My abbreviated research statement, current research, education, teaching, presentations, and publications (also available as a PDF).